adekolaolat/granular-data-security-sql-server-fabric/docs/create-db-access.md

 You must be at an admin level to have permission to run this.

-First, is to create access to the database for the stakeholders.
+First thing is to create access to the database for the stakeholders.

 ## Create access for stakeholders